drumwolf/fetchGSX/README.md

 [SPREADSHEET-ID] is the unique ID for each and every Google Docs spreadsheet document.
 You will use this ID to access JSON data from your particular document.

-### fetchGSX for Node.js
+### Using fetchGSX in your npm project

-Download `fetchGSX.js` into your project, and require that file in your JS code.
-Execute the module simply by passing in two arguments:  the ID of the Google Docs spreadsheet, and a callback to parse the cleaned-up JSON data that the parseGSX module produces.
+Once you've imported the fetchGSX module into your primary JS code, you can execute the module simply by passing in two arguments:  the ID of the Google Docs spreadsheet, and a callback to parse the cleaned-up JSON data that the parseGSX module produces.

-To demonstrate how easy it is, here is an example of how to use the ParseGSX module:
+To demonstrate how easy it is, here is an example of how to use the fetchGSX module:

 ```
 var fetchGSX = require("./fetchGSX.js");